-Windows has dominated the computing market ever since it was launched.
-Due to its easy to understand UI, accessibility and compatible nature, plenty of people use Windows these days.
-Two of the most common Windows versions that are being used today are – Windows 7 and Windows 10.
-There are plenty of predefined softwares and services that are needed for the operating system to run properly.
-These softwares/programs modulate the working and interaction of the OS with the processor and vice-versa.
-Users often come across a few modules running silently in the background – Cisco EAP-FAST Module, CISCO LEAP Module and Cisco PEAP Module.
+Plenty of predefined software and services are needed for the operating system to run correctly.
+These software/programs modulate the working and interaction of the OS with the processor and vice-versa.
+Users often encounter a few modules running silently in the background – Cisco EAP-FAST Module, CISCO LEAP Module and Cisco PEAP Module.

 What is Akamai Netsession Client?
 Should I remove it from my PC?